axibase/atsd-use-cases/how-to/github/pr-report.md

 ## Overview

-Configure [ATSD](https://axibase.com/docs/atsd/) to produce a daily report with all open Pull Requests across an organization's entire collection of repositories and email it to subscribed users.
-The report will have two parts: open Pull Requests passing all secondary status checks, and open Pull Requests failing one or more secondary status checks.
-GitHub [webhook services](pr-notification.md) can notify repository owners and administrators upon new Pull Request, but for larger organizations with a large collection of repositories, use a more general tool.
-This feature allows repository owners and administrators to monitor their work and receive a daily report with the status of all open Pull Requests across an entire repository library.
-Follow the instructions to configure the notifications to be sent to a group of subscribers via email with [Axibase Time Series Database](https://axibase.com/docs/atsd/) and the [GitHub v4 API](https://developer.github.com/v4/).
+Configure [ATSD](https://axibase.com/docs/atsd/) to produce a daily report with all open Pull Requests across an entire collection of repositories and email the report to subscribed users.
+The report has two parts: open Pull Requests passing all status checks, and open Pull Requests failing one or more status checks.

+GitHub [webhook services](pr-notification.md) can notify repository owners and administrators of a new Pull Request, but for larger organizations with a large collection of repositories, use a tool with a wider scope.
+Configure notifications for a group of subscribers via email with [Axibase Time Series Database](https://axibase.com/docs/atsd/) and the [GitHub v4 API](https://developer.github.com/v4/).
 Setup takes around 10 minutes.

 ![](images/pr-report-workflow.png)

-## Purpose

-GitHub features email notifications for individual repositories, but the task of tracking Pull Requests across many repositories is better accomplished using programmatic integration leveraging the [GraphQL](https://graphql.org/) API query language, featured in the GitHub API.
+Accomplish complete Pull Request management using programmatic integration leveraging the [GraphQL](https://graphql.org/) API query language, featured in the GitHub API.

 In contrast to the [GitHub v3 REST API](https://developer.github.com/v3/), the latest [GitHub v4 GraphQL API](https://developer.github.com/v4/) offers more flexibility by replacing multiple REST requests with a single call to fetch all relevant data.

 ## Launch ATSD Sandbox

-Execute the `docker run` command to launch a local ATSD [sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) instance.
+Execute the `docker run` command to launch an ATSD [sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) instance.

-The launch command must be modified to include legitimate information: replace the `SERVER_URL` parameter with the public DNS name of the Docker host where the sandbox container will be running.
+Modify the launch command to include legitimate information:

+* Replace the `SERVER_URL` parameter with the public DNS name of the Docker host where the sandbox container is running;
-The `ORGANIZATION` variable should contain the case-sensitive name of the organization whose repositories should be queried when generating the daily report.
-The `TOKEN` variable should contain the [GitHub OAuth token](#generating-oauth-access-token) which must be generated to query repositories using the GraphQL API.
-The `SUBSCRIBERS` variable should contain the comma-separated list of email addresses who will be subscribed to the daily report.
+* The `ORGANIZATION` variable must contain the case-sensitive name of the organization to monitor;
+* Define `TOKEN` variable as [GitHub OAuth token](#generate-oauth-access-token), generated in GitHub;
+* The `SUBSCRIBERS` variable must contain the comma-separated list of email addresses subscribed to the daily report;
+* Bind `mail.properties` file via `volume`.

 ```sh
 docker run -d -p 8443:8443 \